Ipgnosis/tic_tac_toe/README.md

 ## Goal:

 To explore how a software process can learn how to resolve a problem space from first principles.
 This was inspired by [Google's AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go).
 However, AlphaZero's learning process is opaque, and this doesn't expand **my** knowlege of how software can learn the problem space.
-This project iterates towards a process by which a human can understand the computer learning process.
+This project is a process through which a human can understand the way that computers learn from first principles.

 ### Sidebar: